ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/waypoint_follower/index.md

 Type: `string` Default: `"map"`

-:   The name of the global coordinate frame published by robot_localization.
-Only used by the gps_waypoint_follower to
+:   The name of the global coordinate frame published by `robot_localization`.
+Only used by the `gps_waypoint_follower` to
     convert GPS waypoints to this frame.

 ### **`introspection_mode`**

 Type: `string` Default: `"disabled"`

 :   The introspection mode for services and actions.
-Options are "disabled", "metadata", "contents".
+Options are `"disabled"`, `"metadata"`, `"contents"`.

 ### **`bond_heartbeat_period`**

 Type: `double` Default: `0.25`

-:   The lifecycle node bond mechanism publishing period (on the /bond topic).
+:   The lifecycle node bond mechanism publishing period (on the `/bond` topic).
 Disabled if inferior or equal to 0.0.

 ### **`allow_parameter_qos_overrides`**